 You can stay in a hostel or a five-hotel in any major city.
 One popular form of travel that appeals to both penny pinchers and big spenders is camping, which not only lightens the financial load but gives access to Canada's beautiful natural landscapes.

-Budget travellers to Canada should plan on spending up to $100 per day, which includes a night's stay at a campsite, hostel, dorm or budget hotel, food from supermarkets or fast food restaurants, public transportation and limited attractions.
+Budget travelers to Canada should plan on spending up to $100 per day, which includes a night's stay at a campsite, hostel, dorm or budget hotel, food from supermarkets or fast food restaurants, public transportation and limited attractions.

 Getting to Canada